Home >> Ultimate Guides for Consumers >> EU261 compensation: What you need to know before your next trip to Europe

 The monetary compensation and care the EU261 compels airlines to provide can help cushion the blow of a less-than-pleasant travel experience.
 But it’s true that airlines don’t always voluntarily issue this reimbursement.
 If you know you qualify for that compensation and the airline will not respond, send a request for help to the Consumer Rescue team.
 We’re always here to assist you — and always free of charge.
 (Stephanie Patterson, Consumer Rescue)

 *Before you go: Canada has similar passenger protections for air travelers.
-Here’s how to find out if a Canadian Airline owes you compensation.
+Here’s how to find out if a Canadian airline owes you compensation.

 Photo of author